September 16th 2016

 “Of course I do.
 But sometimes…sometimes I feel like I brought darkness into our home, Jessi.
 Like I brought poison.”
 His voice was shaking a little as he spoke.

-More silence for a few moments.
+More silence for few moments.
 “Paul, listen to me very carefully.
 You didn’t somehow inadvertently cause my cancer because of your abilities, because of your connection to those realms.
 I’ve never believed that.
-The fact that you believe it is upsetting to me.
+The fact that that you believe it is upsetting to me.
 But I suppose I can understand why.
 But it’s not true, none of it.
 The cancer is my story, not yours.”

 Paul knew it was the truth.
 “I know that, Jessi.
 I do.
 I just wish I could have supported you better.
 You needed me.
 I tried, but I left you feeling alone in the end.”